Dan has over fifteen years of experience in music and sound and now works freelance as a sound designer and composer.

 For most of the 2000s, Dan hustled as a local live sound engineer, and as a general stage and stall hand around the southern festival circuit, including Rhythms of The world, Glastonbury, Hyde Park, V-Fest and Silverstone F1.
 By way of supplementing a career as a musician, Dan engaged in several temporary assignments over the years, working in customer service and technical support.

-By the time Weightloss disbanded in 2010, Dan had been working on releasing his own music online while collaborating with the Rogue Collective in Hitchin.
-The collective brought together local visual artists, photographers and musicians who would produce music and throw regular parties at Hitchin’s Club 85 music venue.
+By the time Weightloss disbanded in 2010, Dan was collaborating with the Rogue Collective in Hitchin.
+The collective brought together local visual artists, photographers and musicians who would throw regular parties at Hitchin’s Club 85 music venue.

 The Rogue Collective brought in bands and artists from around the country to play their themed cosplay events.
 Dan would contribute theatrical sound design elements to support the various themed nights, such as Halloween, The Future is Broken, Rogue’s Victorian Ball, and the Rogue Masquerave.
 Dan co-produced a podcast to promote Rogue nights, incorporating sound design elements in keeping with the theme of each event while showcasing interviews and local music.